 While the Fellowships from both ACRRM and RACGP allow you to practice as a GP in Australia, each vary on the details.
 When deciding which college to apply to, be sure to understand these details.

 The Australian College of Rural and Remote Medicine (ACRRM) provides a training program that specifically focuses on the needs of rural communities.
 While an urban general practitioner may refer cases to a specialist or tertiary hospital, a GP in rural or remote communities may not have a specialist hospital close-by.
 This can mean extending from primary to secondary to ongoing care.
 In this way, rural or remote GPs need a broader set of procedural and other skills to address the diverse needs of the community.

 The ACRRM pathways which lead to Fellowship include:

-- Australian General Practice Training (AGPT) — for MBBS graduates and experienced doctors who prefer formal, educator-directed learning.
+Australian General Practice Training (AGPT) — for MBBS graduates and experienced doctors who prefer formal, educator-directed learning.
 Must be an Australian citizen.
 Training is government-funded, as part of the AGPT program, delivered through one of nine Regional Training Organisations (RTO) across Australia.
 This is the most common pathway for Australian doctors.